 In addition, discuss what constitutes a successful deliverable or milestone.
 Setting actionable metrics will help you make progress towards your goals, and your client will know exactly what they can expect to receive at each step in the process.

 10 Ways Independent Consultants Can Wow Their Clients

 6. Termination Conditions

-Termination conditions outline the rights of both parties to cancel a contract.
-This is an important section to include in the event of a worse case scenario.
+Termination conditions outline the rights of both parties to cancel an independent contractor agreement.
+This is an important section to include in the event of a worst-case scenario.
 Reasons to end a contract may include a breach of contract or nonpayment.